htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

 '''''''''''''''''''

-A machine may be configured to prefer certain jobs over others using the ``RANK`` expression.
+A machine may be configured to prefer certain jobs over others using the :macro:`RANK` expression.
 It is an expression, like any other in a machine ClassAd.
 It can reference any attribute found in either the machine ClassAd or a job ClassAd.
 The most common use of this expression is likely to configure a machine to prefer to run jobs from the owner of